 This is one of the places on the Westman Islands that we highly recommend you have a car to access.
-Although the island is small, there are a variety of uphills and downhills to get here an it would take a long while to walk here [or so it felt to us!]
+Although the island is small, there are a variety of uphills and downhills to get here and it would take a long while to walk here [or so it felt to us!]
 You can arrive here from downtown in literally 5-8 minutes driving.

 Once you are at Stórhöfði you can park your car and take a walk around the perimeter of the peninsula.
-This cliff walk provides lovely views to other islands in the chain as well as spectacular views of Hemaiey and the mainland.
+This cliff walk provides lovely views of other islands in the chain as well as spectacular views of Hemaiey and the mainland.